Zapmap

 If you have any questions or need further assistance, please don't hesitate to email our support team.

-* Please note that if you have opted to try our free 7-day trial of Premium the £1 pre-authorisation hold only applies at the end of the 7 days.
-Within the first 7 days a pre-authorisation hold of £30 applies.No, there is no need for any membership or subscription to use Zap-Pay.
+* Please note that if you have opted to try our free 7-day trial of Premium the £1 authorisation hold only applies at the end of the 7 days.
+Within the first 7 days an authorisation hold of £30 applies.No, there is no need for any membership or subscription to use Zap-Pay.
 If you use Zap-Pay with the free account, you will have a more streamlined process, be able to save cards and view your full charging history.

 There is also a guest option available that does not require registration.